Walk and Talk

 These officers spend a large amount of time interacting with juveniles throughout the town.
 They keep informed about these juveniles through weekly meetings such as the roundtable at Brookline High School, through coaching of youth teams and collaborative efforts with the juvenile probation department.
-Through this interactions the officers, again, get to know the youths by their first names and are thereby known and familiar to the youths.
-This interaction enables the officer to develop positive relationships with the youths or to identify those youths that need early intervention strategies.
+Through these interactions the officers, again, get to know the youths by their first names and are thereby known and familiar to the youths.
+These interactions enable the officers to develop positive relationships with the youths or to identify those youths that need early intervention strategies.
 These types of relationships enable the officers to better connect a youth in crisis with needed resources.

 Finally, these officers are also responsible for the investigation and documentation of graffiti crimes, and then ultimately the coordination of the removal of graffiti from both public and private property.